Cremation Costs Vary Significantly

 - Sometimes, they may simply have so little business volume that they must charge a high price just to stay in business.
 This could be the case in rural communities that are a good distance from an area of larger population.
 Or, it could be that their business volume is low because their prices are so high.
 As a cremation consumer in Oregon, you must decide if you are willing to support them by paying these high costs – to some, there may be value in supporting a business in which they are comfortable or familiar.
 We will not discredit that choice.

 - Extreme Marketing– There are a few cremation providers in Oregon that are well known national chains that succeed by purchasing huge volumes of marketing in an attempt to make the consumer believe they are “economical, efficient or even green” or they make insinuations that they are “cremation specialists”.
 Yet, they charge the consumer several times the going rate for cremation services, send some of that money to shareholders and spend the rest on more marketing.
 Don’t be fooled by this business model – they are generally anything but “economical” and they know nothing more about cremation than other providers.
-Just because they solicit you with mailings or telemarketers, does not necessarily make them reliable, efficient, or an expert in any way.
-You may consider these businesses as the least consumer friendly model because they simply offer less service for more dollars.
+Just because they solicit you with social media, mailings or telemarketers, does not necessarily make them reliable, efficient, or an expert in any way.
+You may consider these businesses as the least consumer friendly model because they simply offer less service for more dollars and generally outsource everything.